KacperRadota/PoZEGLOWANE/README.md

 ## TODO:

 - Check iOS detecting function (in JS)
-- Bug: when on Android first time 2 pop-ups on the screen at the same time (download info, first boat name)
+- Bug: File doesn't save until you save the score - maybe change to IndexDB completely
 - "Info" section, with things like:
     - Security Matters
     - Commands